econjobmarket/api_documentation/mapinator/mapinator.md

 The list of organizations who hire graduates comes from econjobmarket.

-The only metadata that is used is the applicants year of graduation, the name of the institution and organization that they graduated from, their gender (revealing gender is voluntary on econjobmarket), and their primary field.
+The only metadata that is used is the applicants year of graduation, and the name of the institution and organization that they graduated from.

 Each node in the graph is an organization, its location on the map and its rank according to Tilburg.
 At this point the organizations rank on RePEc should also be attached.
 Each edge corresponds to an applicant.